Links on Android Authority may earn us a commission. Learn more.

-The OnePlus 8 series is the best of OnePlus: flagship features, fully loaded, but also fully expensive.
-While the OnePlus 8 Pro fell under the dreaded $1,000 mark, it still starts at $899, with $999 the highest-spec price point.
+While 2020’s OnePlus 8 Pro managed to stay below the dreaded $1,000 mark, 2021’s OnePlus 9 Pro breached this barrier for the first time in the brand’s history.
+Now that the OnePlus 10 Pro is around, the base price has been taken down to $900, which is better, but still on the higher end of the spectrum.
 How fast the smartphone market changes; it wasn’t that long ago that the OnePlus 6 was controversial for being the company’s first flagship over the $500 mark, while the starting point for the whole series was a lean and mean $299 back in 2014.

-OnePlus followed initial “flagship killer” ambitions with talk about performance and speed, taking careful steps to cut corners while making fans happy.
-But more recently the company has shifted its aim and decided to go for premium flagships options, while still keeping pricing just shy of rivals.
+OnePlus followed its initial “flagship killer” ambitions with talk about performance and speed, taking careful steps to cut corners while making fans happy.
+But more recently, the company has shifted its aim and decided to go for premium flagships options, while still keeping pricing just shy of rivals.

 The smartphone landscape has changed since the days of the $299 OnePlus One... and OnePlus has changed with it.

 OnePlus burst onto the scene as a disruptor, and changing that viewpoint for many is tough.
-Growing its brand and support has enabled OnePlus to push further into the US than any other Chinese brand, but the result is OnePlus phones with prices that are almost in line with the likes of Samsung, Google, and even Apple.
+Growing its brand and support has enabled OnePlus to push further into the US than any other Chinese brand.
+The result is OnePlus phones with prices almost in line with the likes of Samsung, Google, and even Apple.

-Let’s take a look at a quick history of OnePlus phone prices (main series, no special editions) until now, and see what it tells us about where OnePlus is heading in the future.
+Let’s look at a quick history of OnePlus phone prices (main series, no special editions) until now, and see what it tells us about where OnePlus is heading in the future.

 OnePlus price history